rmgoktas/RadART_ONNX_Model/README.md

 # RadART App ONNX Model
-AI Model that predicts the style of paintings.
+AI Model that predicts the movements of paintings.
 Deployed on AWS EC2.
 ## How to test on my machine locally ?

 - Clone the repository.
 Also you can download by ZIP.